 The other ways to monetize will usually come a bit later in your blogging journey when you have a more substantial audience.
 When you’ve cut your teeth!
 (For that reason, I am not going to cover those methods in this post).

-Here’s a blog post I prepared earlier about some of the best affiliate programs you can use as a blogger.
+I prepared a blog post about some good affiliate programs you can use as a blogger and I suggest reading that if you’re interested in this method of monetization.
 However, my post is more geared to those in my niche.
-If you’re in a different niche, you might want look at the following networks which provide thousands of affiliate products to promote, at least some of which will be a fit for your niche:-
+If you’re in a different niche, you might want to look at the following networks which provide thousands of affiliate products to promote, at least some of which will be a fit for your niche:-

 I have put this section before the bit about writing blog posts for good reason!

 If you want to make money through your blog from affiliate marketing, you’ll want to think about what products you can incorporate into your posts before you actually write them.